 The Porthleven Prize – sponsored by The Trevor Osborne Charitable Trust

-The Porthleven Prize offers Bath Spa University students the rare opportunity to work collaboratively across these creative practice disciplines to produce work for a major exhibition:
+The Porthleven Prize offers 15 Bath Spa University students the rare opportunity to work collaboratively and produce work for a major exhibition.
+Students from any discipline are welcome to apply.

-Value: 15 students will be selected to partake in a five day residency to participate in workshops with leading academics.
-Five of those students will then be selected for a further fully funded, 10 day residency at the Porthleven Lifeboat Art Studio.
+Students will be selected to partake in a five-day residency to participate in workshops with leading academics.
+Seven of those students will then be selected for a further fully-funded, twelve-day residency at the Porthleven Lifeboat Art Studio.

 Number of awards available: 15